’90 Day Fiance: Happily Ever After?’ Tell-All Special: 5 Behind-The-Scenes Moments Fans Didn’t See

 — TLC Network (@TLC) September 11, 2017

-The 90 Day Fiance franchise has spawned two spin-offs: Happily Ever After? and Before the 90 Days.
+The 90 Day Fiance franchise has spawned two spinoffs: Happily Ever After? and Before the 90 Days.
 According to The Wrap, a new season will premiere on Oct.
 8 and will be featuring six new couples.

 [Featued Image by Danielle Mullins Jbali/Facebook]